JetBrains/teamcity-documentation/topics/nunit.md

 Run process per assembly

 </td>

 <td>

-_Available for versions  prior to _[NUnit 3.0](upgrade-notes.md#UpgradeNotes-Changesfrom9.1.5to9.1.6)only_.
+_Available for versions  prior to _[NUnit 3.0](upgrade-notes.md#UpgradeNotes-Changesfrom9.1.5to9.1.6) only_.
 Select this option if you want to run each assembly in a new process.

 </td></tr><tr>